 Since its launch the community has embraced Men Aiming Higher supporting its many initiatives and events including Toys for Tots, a Thanksgiving Day Basket Giveaway, Health Clinic, and Strengthening Families Curving Obesity Health Walk.

-In addition, Delegate Barnes presently serves or has had the honor of serving on the following boards and commissions; Board of Directors for the Capitol Heights/Seat Pleasant Boys and Girls Club (2014 – 2016); Vice President of the Parklawn Chapter of Blacks in Government (2009 -2014); Member of the NAACP Executive Committee (2012 – 2014); Member of the Prince George’s County Chamber of Commerce (Economic Development Corporation) 2016 – Present); and Board Member of the Westin Home Owners Association (2006 – 2013).
+Darryl Barnes serves on the Board of the Capitol Height/Seat Pleasant Boys and Girls Club, Vice President of the Parklawn Chapter of Blacks in Government, Member of the NAACP Executive Committee, Member of the Prince George’s County Chamber of Commerce, Pass Member of the Prince George’s County Democratic Central Committee and Current Member of Ways & Means Committee.

-Delegate Barnes lives in Prince Georges County with his wife, Makeba and their two sons Dylan & Drew.
+Darryl Barnes lives in Prince Georges County with his wife, Makeba and his two sons Dylan & Drew.